ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Update the test case if necessary to align with the correct Claude API usage.

 Let's proceed with the implementation of these changes, focusing on correctly initializing the 'messages' attribute and aligning the MockClaudeClient with the Claude API structure.

 ## Implementation

+We will now implement the solution based on our analysis:

+1. Update the MockClaudeClient class structure:
+   - Add the 'Messages' class as an inner class of MockClaudeClient.
+   - Implement the 'messages' attribute as a property.
+   - Move and update the 'create' method to the Messages class.

+2. Ensure all related functionality is properly updated.

+We will implement these changes and then run the test suite to verify the fix.

+## Implementation